weaver5/LED7SegSwitchDisplay/README.md

 # LED7SegSwitchDisplay
-We want to create a unique pattern of LEDs when the joystick buttons on our board are pressed
+We want to create a unique pattern of LEDs when the joystick buttons on our board are pressed.
+Pressing the left joystick button will light the left LEDs and pressing the right joystick button will light the right LEDs.
+The number of LEDs lit will depend upon the right 3 slide switches.
+The right 3 slide switches will represent a number between 0-7.
+This number should be displayed in the seven-segment display on the far right of the board.
+All other seven-segment displays should be off.

+For example, if the slide switches are set to a binary 5 (up-down-up), then 5 LEDs will light on the right when the right joystick button is pressed and 5 LEDs will light on the left when the left joystick button is pressed.
+If both joystick buttons are pressed, both right and left LEDs will light.
+In addition to this, the right seven-segment display will show the number 5